flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-30-offline-first-apps-event-sourcing/index.md

 The beauty of event-sourcing is it doesn't depend on the transport you choose.
 Use whatever works for your app.
 The sync code will be the same.

+### Clocks and generating event IDs

+Choosing the right algorithm for generating eventIds is extremely important.
+Remember that those ids should be globally unique, locally monotonically increasing and ideally as close to globally monotonically increasing as we can get.
+Let's get into those properties one at a time:

+**Globally unique**<br />We are working with a distributed system.
+Parts of the system might go offline at any point.
+We need a globally unique identifier to be able to distinguish events from each other;

+**Monotonically increasing (within replica)**<br/>
+Events happen in order.
+At least they do so on a single replica.
+Order is important for programs to be able to calculate the final value object.

+`[ (set 1), (set 2) ]` will yield a different final value than `[ (set 2), (set 1) ]`;

+**Monotonically increasing (globally)**<br/>
+This is the trickiest condition.
+In an ideal world all the events happening on all the replicas would have an absolute and precise order.
+That is possible *in theory*. *In theory* if all the physical clocks on all the computers in the system would be perfectly synchronized, we could use timestamps as identifiers. *In practice* synchronizing clocks precisely across several machines is impossible.

+Physical clocks can not do the job, so people inveted [logical][logicalClock] and [hybrid][hybridClock] clocks.
+The goal of those is to get us as close as possible to the ideal scenario without relying on too much communication between replicas.

+Clocks is a large subject in itself and frankly I don't know enough to talk about it.
+Here's the approach I'm using in my projects that I picked up from [Victor Grischenko's][victor] work on [RON][ron].

+* Each replica (server process, a tab in the browser, a mobile app) has an instance of a hybrid clock;
+* Whenever a new event is created on a replica, we use that clock to generate an id for that event.
+That id is a combination of a replica name, a timestamp and a sequence number.
+The clock "remembers" the last id it generated to guarantee that the next id would be larger than the previous one;
+* Whenever we receive an event from another replica, we check it's `localEventId` against the last value remembered by our local clock.
+If it is larger, we override the remembered value;
+* On app startup we initialize the local clock instance with the largest `localEventId` from the local storage.

+### Issues with event-sourcing

+### CRDT

+## Finale

 [crud]: https://en.wikipedia.org/wiki/Create%2C_read%2C_update_and_delete
 [rest]: https://todo